konglor/GENERIC-TEAM/README.md

 # GET CHANGES FROM MAIN REPO INTO YOUR FORK
 * since you added an upstream to main repo (run: git pull upstream)

-# EXPLAINTION OF HOW JSON WORKS IN JAVA
+# EXPLAINATION OF HOW JSON WORKS IN JAVA
 * https://www.geeksforgeeks.org/parse-json-java/